And Photos Needed

-Any pictures of “Coldfire.”
+Any pictures of the band “Coldfire.”
 Coldfire included Kenny Loftin, James Allen Gant, and Ronnie Collins.

 Photos of the “Franklin” house, formerly located where the current (2007) Vaiden Library is

-Pictures of Class Rings (I’ll take the pictures, if you still have the rings)
+Pictures of your Class Rings (if you’d like, I’ll take the pictures, if you still have the rings)

 Copies of School plays, or other functions